 Career options may require additional experience, training, or other factors beyond the successful completion of this degree program.

-Walden University’s PhD in Counselor Education and Supervision program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
+Yes.
+The PhD in Counselor Education and Supervision program at Walden University is fully accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
+Additionally, Walden is accredited by the Higher Learning Commission.

 Yes.
 All of Walden’s programs are online.
 Since 1970, Walden has been offering distance learning to meet the needs of working adults who wanted to continue their professional education.
 Online learning provides the perfect opportunity to earn a degree while balancing work and other obligations.